Robust Phase Retrieval with Green Noise Binary Masks: Green Noise Binary Masks

-As shown in Fig. \ref{fig:differentratio}, the choice of $ R_1 $ can affect the high frequency information of the mask.
-Besides, the on-off ratio $ \sigma $ will affect the amount of light received by the camera and hence the signal-to-noise ratio (SNR) of the measurements.
+As mentioned above, the parameters $ R_1 $ and $ \sigma $ of FMEDg should be carefully chosen.
 We use the following simulation to show how they will affect the performance of the phase retrieval process.
 First, we use the FMEDg method to generate a few green noise masks of different $ R_1 $ and $ \sigma $.
-The sizes of the testing images and masks are both $ 200 \times 200 $ pixels.
+The binary amplitude masks $ \mathbf{I} \in \{0, 1\} $ are used in the simulation.
+The sizes of the test images and masks are both $ 200 \times 200 $ pixels.
 For each $ R_1 $ and $ \sigma $, $ 4 $ green noise masks are generated and multiplied with the images.
-The DFTs of the resulting images are computed and hence $ 4 $ measurements are obtained.
+The DFTs of the resulting images are computed and $ 4 $ intensity measurements are obtained.
+Note that the size of the measurements for different masks are the same hence the same proportions of the $0$th order are acquired.
 Poisson and Gaussian noises are added to the Fourier intensity images in order to simulate the experimental environment.
-To simulate the dynamic range of the camera, the Fourier intensity images are represented with the $ 12 $-bit unsigned integer format.
+The Fourier intensity images are capped at the value $ 4095 $ (corresponding to $12$ bits) to simulate the dynamic range of the camera.
 We then use the TV-MAP algorithm in Eq. \eqref{TV-MAP} to retrieve the magnitude and phase of the original image.
-The parameter $ \alpha $ of the TV-MAP algorithm is set to $ 0.1 $.
-The performance is evaluated by two criteria: sum square error (SSE) of the amplitude and phase which are defined as follows:

-where $ u $ and $ \widetilde{u} $ denote the original and reconstructed image, respectively.
-The values of SSE are usually negative and expressed in dB.
-The smaller is the value of SSE, the better is the performance.
+To optimize the performance, we fine-tune the value of the regularization parameter $ \alpha $ in Eq.\eqref{TV-MAP} to ensure the best $ MSE_{phase} $ is obtained in each case.